 Cristiano Ronaldo wore this watch during the 14th Dubai International Sports Conference.
 It is the most expensive new Rolex you can buy.
 It retails for $485,350 but its price might vary depending on the market price for diamonds at the time of your purchase.
 The Rolex GMT Master II Ice is entirely covered in precious stones and made from white gold.
 The dial has an interesting wave pattern of diamonds and gold.
 The rest of the case hasn’t been compromised by the in-house customization.
-You get all the same features and performance than the modern Rolex GMT II delivers, including a waterproof case up to 100 meters (330 feet) and 50-hours of power reserve.
+You get all the same features and performance as the modern Rolex GMT II delivers, including a waterproof case up to 100 meters (330 feet) and 50-hours of power reserve.
 Rolex gave this yellow gold Day-Date to legendary golfer Jack Nicklaus in 1967.
 He pretty much wore it every day since then.
 Jack Nicklaus, known as the Golden Bear, wore this Rolex when he won 12 of his record 18 professional major championship titles.
 The watch was also often photographed when Nicklaus hoisted the championship trophy following his victories.

 4. Jack Nicklaus Rolex Day-Date

 sold for – $1.22 million